Kanzyone/HTML5-Guide/README.md

 You can progress through each chapter at your own pace - all you need is a text editor and a web browser.

+# Setting Development Environment

+## Browser

+There are many browsers out there but most developers prefer to use Google Chrome or FireFox.
+I usually use Google chrome for development and I recommend it too.
+Download Google Chrome if you do not have one.

+The browser render your HTML code to a human read website.

+Code Editor

+As web developer, you should write code using a text or code editor.
+Therefore, to write HTML code, CSS, JS, React or other you need to have a code edit.

+I will use Visual studio code and I will use it in this challenge too.
+I strongly suggest to use Visual Studio Code because it has lots of productivity extensions that makes super productive.
+Now, let's download visual studio code.

+How to use Visual Studio Code

+To know how to use visual studio code, watch the following video

 # Introduction of HTML5